Diana-Guan/React_Full_Q34/README.md

 # React Full Q34

 ## Purpose
-This repository contains a React-based preview of the full Q34 solution.
-The goal of the project is to render the LaTeX work in a web interface, preserve more of the step-by-step structure, and experiment with interactions such as highlighted references and arrow-based visual explanations that are difficult to reproduce cleanly in static LaTeX.
+This repository contains a React version of the full Q34 solution.
+The goal is to present the full Q34 work in React rather than only in LaTeX.

 ## Project Structure
 - `src/App.jsx`: application entry point